bossjones/reproduce_cursor_mcp_envvar_issue/README.md

 ### Workaround 2: Pass Directory Parameter and Include Environment Variables

-1. Modify the script to include a directory parameter:
+1. Modify the script to include a directory parameter (already implemented in the provided script):

 ```bash
 #!/usr/bin/env zsh